 - Time Zone

-- To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) check box.
+To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) checkbox.
 Restricting access to specific IP addresses from the console can improve system security.
-When a partner user attempts to log in from a restricted IP address, the following error message is displayed:
+When a partner user tries to log in from a restricted IP address, the following error message is displayed:

-Your organization’s policies restrict you from accessing OpsRamp from your current IP.
+Your organization policies restrict you from accessing OpsRamp from your current IP.

-In the Auto Monitoring Resources section, select Yes or No to set automatic monitoring of your resources.
+In the Log Management section, select Yes or No to enable or disable log management.

 Consider resource to be as: Select the organization resources state during scheduled maintenance.